N. Korea, Malaysia reciprocally ban people from leaving countries

 BEIJING/KUALA LUMPUR, March 7, Kyodo

-North Korea and Malaysia said Tuesday they have temporarily prohibited each other's nationals from leaving their countries, as their once-amicable relations further sour following the Feb.
+North Korea said Tuesday it has temporarily banned Malaysian nationals from leaving the country, as the once-amicable relations between the two nations is further souring in the wake of the Feb.
 13 murder of the estranged half-brother of North Korea's leader.

-Local media also reported that Malaysia's Cabinet will discuss Friday whether to close the North Korean embassy in Kuala Lumpur, underscoring that their cozy ties of more than 40 years have become mired in hostility.
+Malaysia quickly made a retaliatory decision to take the same measure against North Korea, with Prime Minister Najib Razak strongly condemning Pyongyang's move as effectively holding Malaysian citizens "hostage."

-North Korea's Foreign Ministry said Tuesday it has temporarily banned all Malaysians from departing the country until the issue of the death of one of its citizens in Kuala Lumpur last month is settled in a fair manner.
+Local media also reported that Malaysia's Cabinet will discuss Friday whether to close the country's embassy in Pyongyang, underscoring that their cozy ties of more than 40 years have become mired in hostility.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.